timoa/ai-gpt-experiments/README.md

 I will try to keep this repository up-to-date, but let me know if you face any issue by opening an issue.

+> **Note:** This project is still in development and currently run only on Apple M1.
+I'm currently searching which Python library doesn't work on Intel/AMD processor.

 ## Introduction

 To start, I'm using [GPT4All][gpt4all-website] to run a local ChatGPT model instead of using the OpenAI API.